-'''

-$ cuckoo -d

-/ / /

-Cuckoo Sandbox 2.0.0

-www.cuckoosandbox.org

-Copyright (c) 2010-2017

------

-Welcome to Cuckoo Sandbox, this appears to be your first run!
+\$ cuckoo -d Image: Constraint of the second se Cuckoo Sandbox 2.0.0 www.cuckoosandbox.org Copyright (c) 2010-2017 Welcome to Cuckoo Sandbox, this appears to be your first run!
 We will now set you up with our default configuration.

-You will be able to modify the configuration to your likings

-by exploring the /home/cuckoo/.cuckoo directory.

-Among other configurable things of most interest is the

-new location for your Cuckoo configuration:
+You will be able to modify the configuration to your likings by exploring the /home/cuckoo/.cuckoo directory.
+Among other configurable things of most interest is the new location for your Cuckoo configuration: /home/cuckoo/.cuckoo/conf Cuckoo has finished setting up the default configuration.
+Please modify the default settings where required and start Cuckoo again (by running 'cuckoo' or 'cuckoo -d').

-/home/cuckoo/.cuckoo/conf

-Cuckoo has finished setting up the default configuration.

-Please modify the default settings where required and

-start Cuckoo again (by running 'cuckoo' or 'cuckoo -d').

-'''